jeffpar/pcjs.v1/devices/README.md

 Device Configurations
 ---------------------

-All PCjs machines are built from devices organized by CPU:
+PCjs machines can be built with the following CPUs:

 * [6502](c1p/)
     - [Challenger 1P](c1p/machine/)